tahamukhtar20/snyder-lab/README.md

     - Updated the frontend to use the new routes and display the different dashboards.
 [React Frontend](./frontend)
     - Modularize the frontend code to make it more maintainable and readable.

+    You can explore the exact task implementation by checking out to this commit sha:
+    ```bash
+    git checkout 488910041e553589a25100a0faaf3b4a04787afa
+    ```

+- ## Task 5: Monitoring
+    This task required a lot of research and study because I haven't worked with monitoring tools before.
+Here are some links which you may use to see my implementation:

+    - [http://localhost:9090/targets](http://localhost:9090/targets) - This is the Prometheus targets page, where you can see the targets that are being monitored.
+    Ingestion might show up as unhealthy because it turns off after ingetion, but that is expected behaviour.
+    - [http://localhost:3000/d/fitbit-monitoring/fitbit-monitoring-dashboard](http://localhost:3000/d/fitbit-monitoring/fitbit-monitoring-dashboard) - This is the Grafana dashboard, where you can see the metrics being monitored.
+    - [http://localhost:8080/containers/](http://localhost:8080/containers/) - This is the cAdvisor dashboard, where you can see the container metrics being monitored.
+    - [http://localhost:9093/#/alerts](http://localhost:9093/#/alerts) - This is the Alertmanager dashboard, where you can see the alerts being monitored.

+    For running this task, you can just run the following command in the terminal:
+    ```bash
+    ./setup.sh 5
+    ```

+    But before that kindly create the following file `./monitoring/alertmanager/smtp_password.txt`
+    with the contents provided in the email, and kindly update the alertmanager.yml with the email you need to send the emails to.
+I'm sure there are cleaner ways to do this but due to time constraints I had to do it this way.
+The ingestion will send alerts, and the container will stop after ingestion so there will be an email regarding that as well.
+The email will be sent to the email you provided in the `alertmanager.yml` file.

+The ingestion of all tasks has been reduced to 2 days because 30 took very long, you can easily change that via the `./setup.sh` file.